Posts

 Image

-Age brings wisdom, and with this wisdom, I have learned, “The pen is mightier than the sword.”
+Age brings wisdom, and with this wisdom, I have learned, "The pen is mightier than the sword."
 It is also much more cathartic.
-Unless the day falls on a holiday or special event, we have made Thursday Jayde’s therapy day.
-It has been the one weapon in her arsenal of treatment, which helps her survive week to week.
-Two weeks ago, we endured a rather unpleasant experience during Jayde’s IV therapy session.
+Unless the day falls on a holiday or special event, we have made Thursday Jayde's therapy day.
+It has been the one weapon in her arsenal of treatment that helps her survive week to week.
+Two weeks ago, we endured a rather unpleasant experience during Jayde's IV therapy session.
 The three of us departed the hospital feeling angry, frustrated, and with an overwhelming sense of concern.
-Never good emotions when receiving healthcare.
+These are never good emotions when receiving healthcare.
 I decided to send the following letter to the hospital's care team.
-Upon returning last week, Jayde was treated like the princess Chris, and I consider her to be.
+Upon returning last week, Jayde was treated like the princess Chris and I consider her to be.
 I can only hope this will continue in the future.
 "In the world of chronic illnesses, especially the invisible type, you become conditioned to doctors not listening or rather not hearing you.
-We are years past the random testing and misdiagnosis.
-We have moved bey
+We are years past the random testing and misdia...